Online Cognitive Behavioural Therapy offered via THIS WAY UP

 What is cognitive behavioural therapy?

-Cognitive Behavioural Therapy (CBT) is a treatment approach for a range of mental and emotional health issues including anxiety and depression.
-This type of therapy teaches a person the relationship between thoughts, feelings and behaviours.
-It aims to identify and challenge unhelpful thoughts that prevent a person from reaching their goals in life, based on the understanding that thinking negatively is a habit that, like any other habit, can be broken.
+Cognitive Behavioural Therapy (CBT) is a treatment approach for a range of mental and emotional health issues, including anxiety and depression.
+This type of therapy explores the relationship between thoughts, feelings and behaviours.
+It aims to identify and challenge unhelpful thoughts that interfere in daily life, based on the understanding that pursuing these thoughts are a habit that, like any other habit, can be broken.

-CBT provides a person with practical self-help strategies designed to bring about positive changes in their life.
+CBT provides a person with practical strategies designed to bring about positive changes in their life.

 What is online cognitive behavioural therapy?